danibachar/Advance-Networking-Kubernetes-HW/README.md

   - Kubernetes also supports [autoscaling](https://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) of Pods

 - Submission:
-  - Copy the output of the curl loop we wrote in 4.4 into `/Section 1 - Basics of Kubernetes/scale-and-load-balacncing-5/curl-load-balance-output.text`
+  - Copy the output of the curl loop we wrote in 4.4 into `/s1/5/curl-load-balance-output.text`
-  - Copy the output of the scale command in 6 into `/Section 1 - Basics of Kubernetes/scale-and-load-balacncing-5/scale-down-2-replica.text`  (try to get the pods in their different lifecycle moment (i.e 2 should be running and 2 should be terminating))
+  - Copy the output of the scale command in 6 into `/s1/5/scale-down-2-replica.text`  (try to get the pods in their different lifecycle moment (i.e 2 should be running and 2 should be terminating))

 ### 6) DNS Service Discovery